Slow Server Start

 Vite serves source code over native ESM.
-This is essentially letting the browser taking over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests them.
-Code behind conditional dynamic imports are only processed if actually used on the current screen.
+This is essentially letting the browser take over part of the job of a bundler: Vite only needs to transform and serve source code on demand, as the browser requests it.
+Code behind conditional dynamic imports is only processed if actually used on the current screen.

 When a file is edited in a bundler-based build setup, it is inefficient to rebuild the whole bundle for obvious reasons: the update speed will degrade linearly with the size of the app.

 Some bundler dev server runs the bundling in memory so that it only needs to invalidate part of its module graph when a file changes, but it still needs to re-construct the entire bundle and reload the web page.
 Reconstructing the bundle can be expensive, and reloading the page blows away the current state of the application.
 This is why some bundlers support Hot Module Replacement (HMR): allowing a module to "hot replace" itself without affecting the rest of the page.
 This greatly improves DX - however, in practice we've found that even HMR update speed deteriorates significantly as the size of the application grows.